The effectiveness of management options used for the control of Spartina species. CEE Review 06-001

 Roberts P.D. & Pullin A.S.
 (2006) The effectiveness of management options used for the control of Spartina species.
-Systematic Review No. 22.
-Centre for Evidence-Based Conservation
+CEE Review 06-001.
+CEE (Collaboration for Environmental Evidence) Systematic Reviews, SR22.

 Several cordgrass Spartina spp. have been introduced to coastal estuaries around Europe, USA, Australia, New Zealand and Asia either deliberately to stabilize mud banks, or through accidental introduction.
 These non-native Spartina species and hybrids may be highly invasive, frequently becoming the dominant plant and displacing native flora and fauna.
 This review summarises the effectiveness of management techniques used in Spartina control.